Information on Kenya

 A visa is required for entry into Kenya and the Government of Kenya has rolled out an online visa application portal to allow visitors to apply and pay for visas online before they travel to Kenya (using Internet Explorer may cause problems when making the application, much better to ensure you apply on Mozilla Firefox or Google Chrome).

 Visitors to Kenya are advised to register their application well in advance of travel as approvals may take up to seven days to process.
-The current fee is US $51 (or equivalent), using Visa or Mastercard debit cards.
-Credit cards are also acceptable for payment but an additional 3% fee applies.
+The current fee is US $51 (or equivalent), using Visa or Mastercard debit cards (an additional 3% processing fee applies).

 When making the application you will need to have your passport to hand, your passport must be valid for at least 6 months and use the following information for your address / accommodation in Kenya;